swcarpentry/training-course/_submissions/round-04/3/2013-04-18-from-how-to-what.md

     *   easy to distinguish novice from competant
     *   harder to come up with expert questions
     *   Greg: takes 1 day to generate 6-7 questions for an exam, another 1 day to revise based on feedback from colleagues
-*   &#8220;Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.&#8221; — Brian Kernighan
+*   "Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." — Brian Kernighan
-    *   Experts don&#8217;t just know when to break the rules: they also know how to reason backward from effects to causes (i.e., how to debug).
+    *   Experts don't just know when to break the rules: they also know how to reason backward from effects to causes (i.e., how to debug).
     *   One way to create expert-vs-proficient assessment questions is to give them something that contains an error and ask what they need to fix it.
     *   Easy to mark: yes or know.
     *   Gives them an opportunity to show transference of relevant knowledge from related domains.
 *   Challenges in writing good questions
     *   removing ambiguities
-    *   leaving opportunities for learners to be partly correct and correct in part (which aren&#8217;t the same thing).
+    *   leaving opportunities for learners to be partly correct and correct in part (which aren't the same thing).
     *   yes/no questions better for quick assessment of large numbers of people but harder to assess shades of grey
 *   Competent practitioners often better than experts for teaching novices
     *   Experts: